You are viewing a story from harrypotterfanfiction.com

 ‘Don’t you bloody dare!
 I’ve been trying to avoid you all week you arrogant arsehole.
 I was just trying to be nice; I was trying to let you down gently.
 I was trying not to hurt your feelings,’ I screamed, my angry tears beginning to make their way down my face again.

-By this time Cormac had managed to get himself to his feet.
+By this time Cormac had once again managed to get himself to his feet.
 He looked a mess.
-He had a huge black eye and blood pouring out of his nose and mouth.
+One eye would barely open it was so swollen and he had blood pouring out of his nose and mouth.
 Malfoy had certainly given him one hell of a beating.
 He looked at me furiously and took a step towards me, his hand outstretched.

 ‘Yeah well that worked out well,’ he spat, pointing to the blood pouring down his face.
 ‘You know what; you’re not even worth it.
 No shag is worth this amount of agro.’